iperdomo/minimal-dpc/README.md

 Like `APPROVED_PACKAGES`, this is a **seed, not the live value**.
 The maintenance screen has an *Organization* field that edits the name on the device, and once it has, the stored name is what gets applied — so a device can be renamed without a rebuild, and one APK can serve several organizations. `null` here means a freshly provisioned device shows the generic wording until someone types a name in.
 Set it if every device you build this APK for belongs to the same organization, which is the usual case.

 Setting the name takes effect immediately; there is no *Apply lockdown* step for it.
 Clearing the field and pressing **Set** goes back to the generic wording.
 Keep it short — the lock screen ellipsizes rather than wraps, so roughly thirty characters is the practical limit on a phone; the field itself caps at 60.
-The status block reads the name back from the platform, so it reports what the lock screen is actually showing rather than what `Policy.java` claims:
+The status block shows the stored name, which is the string the app pushes with `setOrganizationName()` and therefore what the lock screen is filling in.
+It is deliberately not a read-back: `getOrganizationName()` is refused outside a managed profile, so on a fully managed device it throws no matter what the name is, and `getDeviceOwnerOrganizationName()` — the Device Owner read SystemUI itself uses — is a `@SystemApi` a normal APK cannot call.
+The suffix says where the name came from:

 ```
 Lock screen    : "belongs to Acme Ltd" (edited on device)